Trump directed FBI Special Agent

 Tulsi Gabbard during the raid and told reporters it would prove the 2020 election was stolen.

-The seized materials were transported to the FBI Records Complex in Virginia, roughly 600 miles from Fulton County.
+The FBI transported the seized materials to its Records Complex in Virginia, roughly 600 miles from Atlanta, after a separate court order authorized the DOJ to make copies.

-Chairman Robb Pitts said Trump told him he's 'concerned' about 15 other states, suggesting the Fulton County seizure could be a template for federal raids on other election offices.
+Chairman Robb Pitts said Trump told him he's 'concerned' about 15 other states, suggesting the Fulton County seizure is a template for federal raids on other election offices.

 Georgia Secretary of State